jaideng123/jaideng123.github.io/_posts/blogposts/2025-01-17-TheArtOfGluingThingsTogether.md

 // PatrolState
 {% endhighlight %}

-Then build a component to manage the state
+Then build a component to manage the state:

 {% highlight csharp %}
 [Serializable]